ThyLAW/Flask-Bank-Application/README.md

 Flask, Pip, Python

 ### How to Use
 Extract to your folder and activate the python virtual environment.
 Utilize Flask to start the .py application.
+Enjoy!

 ## Models